eyedea-io/smashing-ui/packages/alert/readme.md

 # Alert

-> Component are used to give feedback to the user about an action or state.
+> Component used to give feedback to the user about an action or state.

 ```sh
 yarn add @smashing/alert